Element18592/360-Postfix-Adapter/README.md

 Postfix Adapter for Corona motherboards with post out removed.

-This designed to fit pogo pins of various lengths.
+This was designed to fit pogo pins of various lengths.

 PCB Thickness: .8mm